-Even if he were granted asylum, Assange has little chance of leaving the Ecuadorean embassy in London without being arrested.
+Even though he has been granted asylum, Assange has little chance of leaving the Ecuadorean embassy in London without being arrested.

 The embassy building, just outside London’s famed Harrods department store, was under tight surveillance late into the night, with three police officers manning the entrance and several others patrolling around the premises of the building.

 There has been speculation he could travel to an airport in a diplomatic car, be smuggled out in a diplomatic bag, or even

 be appointed an Ecuadorean diplomat to give him immunity.

 But lawyers and diplomats see those scenarios as practically unworkable.

 The Ecuadorean government has said it wants to avoid Assange’s extradition to Sweden, but the approval of asylum offers no legal protection in Britain where police will arrest him once they get an opportunity.